The 35+ Best Marketing Email Newsletters: A Mega List of Examples

 If you’re a fan of the intersection of marketing, psychology, and science, you need to subscribe.
 This newsletter always delivers an opportunity to learn, from rising growth marketer Kushaan Shah.

-I’ll be continuing to update this list with new email newsletters I subscribe to that I think are worth a look.
+I’ll be continuing to update this list with the best marketing newsletters I subscribe to that I think are worth a look.

-If you have a newsletter you’d like me to add, send me a message on LinkedIn or tweet me!
+If you have an email marketing newsletter you’d like me to add, send me a message on LinkedIn or tweet me!

 You can also sign up for my newsletter and get more tips, suggestions, and more each week.